 For our youngest children, the library faculty and facilities serve to support the joy, the habit, and the discipline of reading.
 Weekly library class fosters interactions with literature through story time, take-home book selection, and independent reading or perusal of books.

-Library skills are introduced in Kindergarten and steadily advance toward a goal of complete autonomy: knowing you can walk into any library in the world and solve your informational or literary need.
+Research skills are introduced in Kindergarten and steadily advance toward a goal of complete autonomy: knowing you can walk into any library in the world and solve your informational or literary need.
 This requires familiarity with OPAC, organization of a library, types of books, and parts of a book.

 By 3rd Grade, Green Vale students can locate a specific book within our collections.
 We introduce them to databases and explore the difference between a database and a website.